Breast Reconstruction With Implants

 Delayed-immediate reconstruction represents a newer concept in reconstruction which may offer the best of both worlds.

-In this form of reconstruction, at the time of mastectomy a tissue-expander or silicone implant is placed.
+In this form of reconstruction, at the time of mastectomy a tissue-expander or small silicone implant is placed.
 This ensures that the patient wakes up with some form of breast reconstruction, but more importantly, this allows us to preserve the natural breast shape and the breast skin.
 We then replace the tissue-expander or implant about 3-6 months after the mastectomy, with a larger implant (combined with fat transfer in most cases) or with a DIEP flap.

 The rationale for this approach, particularly where a DIEP flap is subsequently performed, is that it allows a patient's cancer treatment to take place, including things such as radiotherapy and chemotherapy, without the patient having to grapple with the magnitude of the DIEP flap.
 Once the cancer treatment is complete, and when the patient feels psychologically ready, the DIEP flap can be performed.